Chair Yoga and the Core

 • Release your shoulders back and down away from the ears.

-• As you inhale, lift your chest toward the sky and gently squeeze your shoulder blades toward one another
+• As you inhale, lift your chest toward the sky and gently squeeze your shoulder blades toward one another (gently arch the back)

 • On an exhale return to your mountain pose/neutral spine.
 Repeat 2-3 times as desired.